-To properly defend a child molestation case, we must be prepared to answer the ultimate question: Why would a child make a false allegation?
+To properly defend a child molestation case, a defense attorney must be prepared to answer the ultimate question: Why would the child make a false allegation?
 This requires a deep understanding of how susceptible children are to influence and how improper suggestions can lead to false allegations and the creation of false memories.
 Our team is completely devoted to defending sex crime cases in Georgia and we are motivated by our unyielding desire to prove the innocence of anyone falsely accused of such awful crimes.

 Very few firms specialize in child molestation cases and our years of experience in this area has enabled us to obtain an overwhelming number of dismissals and acquittals for our clients.
 We work only with the leading investigators and experts in the field and will stop at nothing to win the case.

 Under Georgia’s child molestation statute, it is unlawful to perform any immoral or indecent act to or in the presence of a child under 16 years old with the intent to arouse or satisfy the sexual desires of the adult or child; or by means of an electronic device, transmit images of a person engaging in, inducing, or otherwise participating in any immoral or indecent act to a child under the age of 16 years with the intent to arouse or satisfy the sexual desires or the adult or child.